 After Tuesday morning’s breakfast, Nathan Strong, Director for Organizational and Professional Development, and Nick Elzy, Organizational and Professional Development Consultant, shared the partnering model that they use at the University of South Carolina during a session entitled, “Strategic Partnerships that meet Customer’s Genuine Needs.”
 They described the various individuals on their campus who have become champions for the work that they do and how those champions have proved to be invaluable to the success of the department.

-The conference closed with one final Roundtable Discussion and a wrap-up that led to discussion about regarding further communication among attendees and information-gathering for next year’s conference.
+The conference closed with one final Roundtable Discussion and a wrap-up that led to discussion regarding further communication among attendees and information-gathering for next year’s conference.

 The Professional Development Center Staff are extremely grateful for all of the conference attendees for sharing their knowledge and best practices.